Atomic Physics/FLYonPIC

 Input Data for FLYonPIC

-FLYonPIC requires user provided input data describing the properties of charge- and atomic-states as well the cross section coefficients of all transitions to be modelled for all atomic Physics ions species.
+FLYonPIC requires user provided input data describing the properties of charge-, atomic-states, and transitions for each atomic physics ions species.

-These data files may be generated from existing ScFLY input files using flylite, simply
+These data files may be generated from existing FLYCHK input files using picongpuAtomicPhysicsTools.

-• add the ScFLY input file to the data folder as described in the flylite install description.
+• copy the FLYCHK input file to the data folder src/flyCHKAtomicDataExtraction/data

-• set the Z of the wanted element in ExtractionAtomicData.py
+• add the Z of the wanted element to Zs in create_FLYonPIC_input_files.py in the repository root

 Alternatively users may create their own atomic data input files following the input file description below.